Blog

 By Kelly K

-We’ve written extensively about coworking niches here at Optix – covering everything from micro-gyms to medical coworking to coworking for parents.
+We’ve written extensively about coworking niches here at Optix, from micro-gyms to medical coworking and everything in between.

 What is a coworking recording studio?

-Coworking + Recording Studios, also known as a coworking recording studio, is a large space outfitted with multiple individual and professional-quality recording studios.
+Coworking + Recording Studios, also known as a coworking recording studio, is an artist-oriented shared workspace outfitted with professional-quality recording studios.

-Imagine a coworking space full of private offices – but instead of each room being equipped with a desk, chair, and monitor, each room is a turn-key, state-of-the-art recording space.
+Imagine a coworking space full of private offices.
+Now, instead of each room having a desk, chair, and monitor, each room is a turn-key, state-of-the-art recording studio.
+That is what a coworking recording studio looks like.

-The vision is that anyone can walk in off the street, purchase a room for a few hours, and create high-quality audio content or music comfortably at an affordable cost.
-This is radically different from the way recording studios have traditionally operated.
+The goal is that anyone can walk in off the street, purchase a few hours of studio time at an affordable price, and create high-quality audio content.
+This is a radical shift compared to the way recording studios have traditionally operated.

 Where did the idea of coworking recording studios come from?